Cross Purposes

-Cross Purposes is the seventeenth studio album by English rock band Black Sabbath, released through I.R.S.
-Records on 26 January 1994.
+Cross Purposes is the seventeenth studio album by the English heavy metal band Black Sabbath, released through I.R.S.
+Records on 31 January 1994.
 The album marked the return of Tony Martin as the band's lead vocalist, after the second departure of Ronnie James Dio.

+A live album Cross Purposes Live, which was recorded during the tour for the album, was released in 1995.
+In 2024, a remaster of the album was announced as part of the box set Anno Domini 1989–1995, marking the first time the album has been officially reissued.
+The CD edition of the album contains the Japanese bonus track "What's the Use?".
+A stand alone remastered CD with bonus track was released on 15 November 2024.

 Background and recording

 Dehumanizer saw the reunion of Mob Rules-era Black Sabbath, but, after the tour, Ronnie James Dio (vocals) and Vinny Appice (drums) departed.
 They were replaced by former Sabbath vocalist Tony Martin and former Rainbow drummer Bobby Rondinelli.
 Geezer Butler remained with the group, although he would depart later in the year again before the recording of the Forbidden album.
 Rondinelli left the recording sessions for Quiet Riot's album Terrified to join Black Sabbath.
 The album was recorded at Monnow Valley Studio, in Wales.

 Songs

-Tony Martin explained during the show at Roseland in NYC on February 12, 1995, that "Psychophobia" was about David Koresh, and the Waco, Texas, incident.
+Tony Martin explained during the show at Roseland in NYC on 12 February 1995, that "Psychophobia" was about David Koresh, and the Waco, Texas, incident.

 A promo video in black-and-white was shot for the song "The Hand That Rocks the Cradle".
 Tony Martin explained in a 2011 interview with Martin Popoff that he wrote this song about Beverly Allitt, a children's hospital nurse in England who was convicted of serial infanticide in 1993.
 The video features a young girl, assumably in reference to this.

 The song "Cardinal Sin" was originally intended to be titled "Sin Cardinal Sin" (or "Sin, Cardinal Sin") but a printing error on the album sleeve caused the first word to be removed.
 Sabbath simply adopted the title "Cardinal Sin" as the name of the song.

 "What's the Use?" was released only on the Japanese edition of Cross Purposes, which also contained a free sticker of the artwork.
-A nearly identical version of the "burning angel" image was featured on a Scorpions single three years earlier.
+A nearly identical version of the "burning angel" image was featured on the Scorpions single Send Me an Angel three years earlier.